 The Old Venetian harbor in Heraklion - credits: alexandros petrakis/Shutterstock.com

 Go back in time to the period of the Venetian rule with a walk down the harborside, where old Venetian shipyards, ramparts, and the 16th century Koules Fortress still remain.
 It’s the most scenic walk in town and there are plenty of cafes and restaurants along the promenade to sit and take in the beautiful view.
 To get a real money-shot for Instagram, you can climb the roof of the fortress and take a selfie with the striking Cretan sunset in the background.

 Traditional Cretan cuisine, dakos - credits: Fanfo/Shutterstock.com

-A good way to get a feel of the local culture is to try the food!
-On our Heraklion private food tour, a fun and knowledgeable guide can take you through the streets of the city and show you the best eateries for traditional Cretan cuisine.
-Sample foods like various kinds of Cretan cheese, herbs and pastries called "kalitsounia".
-Also included are traditional fried snails, loukoumades, and the freshest seafood around.
+A good way to get a feel of the local culture is to try the famous Cretan food!
+On our Heraklion private food tour, a fun and knowledgeable guide will take you through the streets of the city and show you the best eateries for traditional Cretan cuisine.
+Sample foods such as various kinds of Cretan cheese, herbs, and pastries called 'kalitsounia' and taste local delicacies, such as traditional fried snails, loukoumades, and the freshest seafood around!

 4. Historical Museum of Crete